Deformation of rational singularities and Hodge structure

 that is, $X$ is also Cohen-Macaulay, replacing $X$ with a sufficiently small open neighborhood of $Y$.
 We also get the short exact sequence

-\sk Let $\rho:\Xt\to X$ be a desingularization.
-We may assume that $\Xt_0:=\rho^{-1}(X_0)$ is a divisor with simple normal crossings, replacing $\Xt$ if necessary.
-(Here we can shrink $X$ so that it is a closed analytic subspace of a sufficiently small polydisk.
-Then the argument is not very much different from the algebraic case according to Hironaka.)
+\sk Let $\rho:\Xt\to X$ be a desingularization, where we may assume that $\Xt_0:=\rho^{-1}(X_0)$ is a divisor with simple normal crossings, see \cite[Ch.\,0, \S7]{Hi} and also \cite{Wlo} for a global theorem.
+(Note that the remaining assertion is {\it local\1} on $X$, since it is enough to show that $X$ has only rational singularities on a neighborhood of $Y$.)
 More precisely, $\Xt_0\subset\Xt$ is the closed analytic subspace defined by $(\ft)\subset\OO_{\Xt}$ with $\ft:=\rho^*f$.
 Let $\Yt\subset\Xt$ be the proper transform of $Y=X_0$.
-This is a reduced closed analytic subspace of $\Xt$, and is smooth. \sk We have the closed immersion of complex analytic spaces over $Y$
+This is a reduced closed analytic subspace of $\Xt_0$ (of the same dimension), hence smooth. \sk We have the closed immersion of complex analytic spaces over $Y$

 which induces the following morphisms using duality: